RobertT122/slime-slasher/README.md

 - If you choose the wrong attack (blue or green) or miss the time, its the slimes turn!
   - Slime will take one of your lives and you will then have another chance to attack.

 As the game progresses the timer will get shorter and new Enemy types will appear.
-The types work in a rock-paper-scissors style (<div style="color:red">red</div>  →
+The types work in a rock-paper-scissors style (red → green → blue → red ).
-<span style="color:limegreen">green</span>  →
-<span style="color:skyblue">blue</span>  →
-<span style="color:red">red</span>).
 When your life total reaches 0 the game ends.
 Your score is equal to the amount of gold you recieved.
 See how far you can get before being defeated by the slimes!

 *This project will use vanilla javascript DOM and canvas*